 Pro tip: Create a weekly meal planning time in your schedule.
 Meal planning not only helps “save” you time during the week, it gives you an opportunity to inventory your pantry on a regular basis and helps prevent buying items you don’t need.

-Hopefully this blog post has inspired you to declutter and organize your pantry.
-It’s a fresh way to start off the New Year and gives you the opportunity to not only get organized, but get healthy too!
+Hopefully this post has inspired you to declutter and organize your pantry.
+It’s a fresh way to start off 2022 and gives you the opportunity to not only get organized, but get healthy too!
 Like any organizing project, pantry organization may seem intimidating at first, but since it’s typically used on a daily basis, the time, energy, and possible money invested, will provide you with many long term benefits!